-Every year around about the second week in May the UK countryside is alive with a blue blanket of colour.
-This moves in a wave from the south of England, reaching the Scottish woodlands about three weeks later.
+Every year around about the second week in May the UK countryside is alive with a blue blanket of colour, the perfect time for bluebell photography.
+This blue hue moves in a wave from the south of England, reaching the Scottish woodlands about three weeks later.
 In a similar way to the cherry blossom in Japan and the autumn colours of New England this annual event in nature brings a people out to experience the beauty and fragrance that is free to enjoy.

 Choose the Right Lens